craftcms/docs/docs/.artifacts/commerce/5.x/orders-carts.md

 | `'not 1'` | not with a gateway with an ID of 1.
 | `[1, 2]` | with a gateway with an ID of 1 or 2.
 | `['not', 1, 2]` | not with a gateway with an ID of 1 or 2.

+#### `getFieldLayouts`

+Returns the field layouts that could be associated with the resulting elements.